Welcome to today's edition of the Rush 24-7 podcast.

 That's a new high.

-By this time in their presidencies, approval ratings for both Ronaldus Magnus and Bill Clinton had settled safely above the 50% mark.
+By this time, in their presidencies, approval ratings for both Ronaldus Magnus and Bill Clinton had settled safely above the 50% mark.

-Both then stayed in positive territory throughout their re-election campaigns.
+Both then stayed in positive territory throughout their reelection campaigns.

-More Americans now say the regime's economic policies are making the economy worse than better.
+Current trends are highly unfavorable for the president, but two to one, more Americans now say the regime's economic policies are making the economy worse than better.

 By two to one.